 In her blog, Sharon profiles farm families, reports on farm-based education and internships, conducts Q&A's with master beekeepers, offers tips on picking a CSA, and much more.

-In the Root’s newest series on coffee, we will be looking at some of the craftsmen who make up Maine’s rapidly evolving specialty coffee industry.
-Their coffee is the antithesis of the water-soluble instant coffee you will find in grocery stores or the over-roasted cup from the corner Starbucks.
-Part one of the four-part series can be found here.
+In the Root’s newest series on coffee, we will be connecting with some of the craftsmen who make up Maine’s rapidly evolving specialty coffee industry and learning about where coffee comes from, environmental issues associated with coffee farming, and the aromas and tastes of brewed coffee.
+The coffee these craftsmen serve is the antithesis of the water-soluble instant coffee you will find in grocery stores or the over-roasted cup from the corner Starbucks.
+There is a lot more than an expensive marketing campaign behind their beans.

-For this series The Root is working with Anestes Fotiades, the Editor of the Portland Food Map and someone who appreciates great coffee.
+For this group of articles, The Root is working with Anestes Fotiades, the Editor of the Portland Food Map and someone who appreciates great coffee.

 Farmer Bertilio Reyes Portillo at Finca Portillo, El Cielito, Santa Barbara, Honduras

 Farmers in Maine face some of the same climate and weather-related problems that plague their counterparts in Central America.
 Mother Nature, as we know does not discriminate.
 She answers to no one and does as she pleases.
 Man has not been kind to her, so could one really blame her?